Hamro Barnamala logoHamro Barnamala

 2. Nepali Language: What Parents Should Know?

 Understanding a few key facts about Nepali can help parents feel more confident when teaching their children.
-Here is what makes Nepali unique as a language:

 - Origins: Nepali evolved from Sanskrit through Prakrit and Apabhramsha, starting around the 10th century in the Sinja Valley of western Nepal (Karnali Province), which was the capital of the Khasa Kingdom.
 The language spread across Nepal during the unification campaigns of the Shah dynasty in the 18th century.